About the Writers’ Workshop

-Workshop fees must be paid credit card at this time.
+Workshop fees must be paid by credit card at this time.
 Payment will be requested after your manuscript has been reviewed and you have been formally accepted into the program.

 Workshop fees are non-refundable, except in that case that the minimum enrollment for the class is not met, and the class is cancelled.